INVESTOR HREDD PRECISION TOOLS

 [6] Aruna Kashyap, ‘Paying for a Bus Ticket and Expecting to Fly:’ How Apparel Brand Purchasing Practices Drive Labor Abuses (Human Rights Watch, April 23, 2019), https://www.hrw.org/report/2019/04/24/paying-bus-ticket-and-expecting-fly/how-apparel-brand-purchasing-practices-drive.

-The following studies highlight the significant risks inherent in some social auditing schemes due to auditors' lack of human rights competencies and knowledge of the local context:
+The following studies below underscore risks inherent in some social auditing schemes due to auditors' insufficient human rights competencies and weak understanding of the contexts:

 • A 2021 report by The European Center for Constitutional and Human Rights (ECCHR) and its partners concluded that auditors’ “lack of understanding of the human rights perspective in their own operations, and a lack of normative specifications in this regard led to mistakes in their work and probably directly contributed to human rights violations of others, in some cases with disastrous consequences.”[1]